abdullah-k18/git-push-cli/README.md

 - "Commit my changes with the message 'Initial commit'"
 - "Push my changes to the remote repository"

-GitPush will generate the appropriate Git command and run it for you.

 GitPush will generate and execute the corresponding Git command.

 2. **Exit the tool:**